 The Guardia di Finanza is promoting and opening its artistic heritage to the public.
 Did you know that there is a Historical Museum of the Guardia di Finanza?

-If you cannot be in Venice, I will accompany you to visit them, here and on my socials.
+If you cannot be in Venice, you can visit them here and on my socials.

 This is the website of the Historical Museum of Guardia di Finanza